-From 1 May to 24 June, flows at the Belen Site ranged from 87 to 307 cfs (mean = 214.6 cfs).
-Flows at the Peralta Site were slightly lower and ranged from 37 to 210 cfs (mean = 118.1 cfs).
-The operating schedule of the two canal-monitoring sites resulted in elevated flows at one site for an extended period with reduced flows at the other site.
-Elevated flows occurred approximately during the second and forth weeks in May at the Belen Site whereas they occurred during the first and third weeks in May at the Peralta Site.
-In contrast, flows at the Isleta Site during the same period were higher and more variable (range = 177 to 1,410 cfs; mean = 532.0 cfs) as compared with either of the two canal-monitoring sites.
-The estimated proportion of water diverted in the canals (Q{DC}) at this longitudinal location was 0.33.
+From 1 May to 24 June, flows at the Belen Site ranged from 8 to 317 cfs (mean = 178.5 cfs).
+Flows at the Peralta Site were slightly lower and ranged from 10 to 210 cfs (mean = 138.3 cfs).
+The operating schedule of the two canal-monitoring sites periodically resulted in elevated flows at one site for an extended period with reduced flows at the other site.
+In contrast, flows at the Isleta Site during the same period were higher and more variable (range = 497 to 3,430 cfs; mean = 1,566.6 cfs) as compared with either of the two canal-monitoring sites.
+The estimated proportion of water diverted in the canals $(Q{DC})$ at this longitudinal location was 0.16.

 Sampling at the Socorro canal-monitoring site was longitudinally comparable to sampling at the San Acacia river-monitoring site.
-Water temperatures were similar among these two sites (range $\approx 15^{\circ}$ C to 24°C); the difference in mean daily temperatures was generally < 0.5°C and only exceeded 1°C on three occasions.
-While there were no eggs collected at the Socorro Site, there were 10 eggs collected at the San Acacia Site.
-The estimated egg passage rate at the San Acacia Site (E(x) = 0.10) was significantly higher (P < 0.05) than at the Socorro Site (E(x) = 0.00) and the estimated proportion of eggs entrained into the canal ($E(x){EC}$) was 0.0.
+Water temperatures were similar between these two sites (range $\approx$ 16°C to 22°C); the difference in mean daily temperatures was generally < 0.5°C and rarely exceeded 1°C. While there were no eggs collected at the Socorro Site, there were 135 eggs collected at the San Acacia Site.
+The estimated egg passage rate at the San Acacia Site (E(x) = 0.60) was significantly higher (P < 0.05) than at the Socorro Site (E(x) = 0.00), and the estimated proportion of eggs entrained into the canal (E(x)EC) was 0.0.

-From 1 May to 24 June, flows at the Socorro Site ranged from 71 to 231 cfs (mean = 148.2 cfs).
+From 1 May to 24 June, flows at the Socorro Site ranged from 135 to 207 cfs (mean = 171.9 cfs).
 However, no water at the Socorro Site originated from the diversion of flow at San Acacia Diversion Dam during the May study period.
-The operating schedule of the Socorro Site resulted in elevated flows approximately during the first and third weeks in May.
-In contrast, flows at the San Acacia Site were higher and more variable (range = 143 to 1,110 cfs; mean = 417.2 cfs) as compared with the Socorro Site.
-The estimated proportion of water diverted into the canal (Q{DC}) at San Acacia Diversion Dam was 0.0, but the estimated proportion of water in the canal (as compared with the river at this longitudinal location) was 0.21.
+In contrast, flows at the San Acacia Site were higher and more variable (range = 266 to 3,550 cfs; mean = 1,302.1 cfs) as compared with the Socorro Site.
+The estimated proportion of water diverted into the canal ( $Q{DC}$ ) at San Acacia Diversion Dam was 0.0, and the estimated proportion of water in the canal (as compared with the river at this longitudinal location) was 0.12.